Loading lesson…

 The big idea: AI bias is a downstream symptom of upstream data choices.
 Fixing it is an engineering problem, a research problem, and a political problem all at once.
 Any of the four sources is a useful starting point.

-What is the core idea behind "Where Bias in AI Actually Comes From"?
+What is the main idea of "Where Bias in AI Actually Comes From"?

-Which best describes the scope of "Where Bias in AI Actually Comes From"?
+Which action would help you apply "Where Bias in AI Actually Comes From" responsibly?